YahiaElTai/ms-commerce/README.md

 ### Authentication strategy

-Authentication is extract out to its own microservice on the cluster called `auth-srv`.
+Authentication is extracted out to its own microservice on the cluster called `auth-srv`.

 Basic Authentication with email and password is set up with [Nginx-Ingress](https://kubernetes.github.io/ingress-nginx/examples/auth/external-auth/) using annotations.